codesmith-ahmad/scriptorium/README.md

 ## OmniRecords Keeper

 Here begins the creation of a new database manager for my files.
-Successor of "OMNIRECORDS" (name passed to the actual database) which was written in Powershell.
+Successor of "OMNIRECORDS" (name passed to the actual database) which was written in PowerShell.

 To use sqlite3 package from Python.